OutSystems/docs-support/src/security/vulnerabilities/intro.md

     1. Go to https://[URL]/users?uid=2
     1. Confirm you’re seeing the details of another user.

 If this information isn't consistently provided, the support case may ultimately be closed.
+There should be only one vulnerability being addressed per incident in order to facilitate the communication and the proper investigation.

 Reports will be handled within the [scope and SLA's](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/Support_terms_and_service_level_agreements_(SLA)_of_the_OutSystems_software) of customers' and partners' contracts.